padok-team/burrito/docs/user-guide/additionnal-trigger-path.md

 # Additionnal Trigger Paths

-By default, when you creating a layer, you must specify a repository and a path.
+By default, when you are creating a layer, you must specify a repository and a path.
 This path is used to trigger the layer changes which means that when a change occurs in this path, the layer will be plan / apply accordingly.

 Sometimes, you need to trigger changes on a layer where the changes are not in the same path (e.g. update made on an internal terraform module hosted on the same repository).